KTJ Krug LLC Distinguished With Traveller Review Award From Booking

 - Press Dept, KTJ Krug LLC

-UNITED STATES, January 29, 2024 /EINPresswire / -- KTJ Krug LLC is proud to announce that it has been bestowed the Traveller Review Award 2024 by Booking, achieving a stellar rating of 8.2 out of 10.
+SAN JUAN, UNITED STATES, January 30, 2024 /EINPresswire / -- KTJ Krug LLC is proud to announce that it has been bestowed the Traveller Review Award 2024 by Booking, achieving a stellar rating of 8.2 out of 10.

 This recognition underscores the company's dedication to providing exceptional short-term rental experiences in the luxury segment of Puerto Rico's vibrant real estate market.